14 Oct 2014 by Olga Brighton

-Autumn is a beautiful season in the UK and there several fun ways to spend all of this season’s weekends, beginning with a walk in a park.
+Autumn is a beautiful season in the UK and there several fun ways to spend all of autumn weekends, beginning with a walk in a park.
 The scenic aspect of autumn may be seen in the leaves as they turn into majestic golden colours of yellow, red, and brown.

 Walking beckons people of all ages to take a walk and enjoy the most of what the outdoors have to offer.
 Kick some leaves around, feel the cool breeze that foreshadows winter, and see nature at its glorious shedding.